geragcp/netmaker-k3s/README.md

 ### 03-nodeports.yaml
 These are nodeports for wireguard connections to the container.
 Every network needs it's own port.
 There is a comms (management) network that is automatically created for you on first start by netmaker.
+It is used for mqtt and dns.
 This file creates six nodeports.
 That means you can create five networks before you have to go in here and just add more (copy/paste).

 ### 04-mqtt-configmap.yaml
 This just needs to be there.
 It's from the official docker netmaker config.